Visual Place Recognition: A Tutorial: VPR problem categories and use cases

 \subsection{VPR problem categories}

-We distinguish three main dimensions along which VPR problems can vary, creating different VPR problem categories or subtypes: \begin{enumerate}[leftmargin=0.46cm] \item \textbf{Input -- single-session VPR vs.~multi-session VPR}: \textit{Are there two separate input sets, one for the database $DB$ and one for the query $Q$, or is it a single set that is compared to itself?} Single-session VPR is the matching of images within a single set of query images $Q$, while $DB$ can be considered empty (i.e., $DB=\varnothing$).
-Some publications describe single-session VPR as having a query set $Q$ that equals the database (i.e., $Q=DB$) or with a query set $Q=\{I_t\}$ that only contains the last query image $I_t$, while earlier query images are appended to the database with $DB\leftarrow DB\cup\{I_{t-1}\}$.
+We distinguish three main dimensions along which VPR problems can vary, creating different VPR problem categories or subtypes: \begin{enumerate}[leftmargin=0.46cm] \item \textbf{Input -- single-session VPR vs.~multi-session VPR}: \textit{Are there two separate input sets, one for the database $DB$ and one for the query $Q$, or is it a single set that is compared to itself?} Single-session VPR is the matching of images within a single set of images, so that the query set $Q$ equals the database $DB$ (i.e., $Q=DB$).
 A practical consideration in this case is the suppression of matches with recently acquired images -- while full SLAM systems typically rely on a motion model for such suppression, standalone VPR systems often use heuristics.
 In contrast, multi-session VPR is the matching of the two disjoint image sets (i.e.,~$DB\cap Q=\varnothing$), which were recorded at different times (e.g., summer and winter) or by different platforms (e.g., mobile robot and cell phone).

 \item \textbf{Data processing -- online VPR vs.~batch VPR}: \textit{Are the images available and processed individually, one after the other, or are they all available in a single batch from the beginning?} Online VPR has to deal with a growing set $Q$ (i.e., $Q\neq\const$) and a set $DB$ that is either given (i.e., $DB=\const$) or also growing (i.e., $DB\neq\const$).
 In contrast, batch VPR can build upon the full sets $Q$ (i.e., $Q=\const$) and $DB$ (i.e., $DB=\const$).
 Growing image sets in the case of online VPR limit the number of viable methods.
 For example, approaches like descriptor standardization~\cite{Schubert2020} based on the statistics of \textit{all} image descriptors or similarity matrix decomposition~\cite{ho2007detecting} cannot be used without modifications.
 This is further discussed in \autoref{sec:challenges}.
+Note that for single-session VPR, the difference between a growing or constant query set pertains to whether VPR is being performed online or in batch mode.

 \item \textbf{Output -- single-best-match VPR vs.~multi-match VPR}: \textit{Is the intended output for a query image a single image from the database that shows the same place, or do we request all images of this place?} Single-best-match VPR only returns the best matching database image $I^*_i\in DB$ per query image $I_j\in Q$.
 In contrast, the aim in multi-match VPR is finding \textit{all} matching database images for each query image.
 In practice, the difference between single-best-match VPR and multi-match VPR often boils down to finding either the maximum similarity between a query and all database images or all similarities above a certain threshold, as shown in~\autoref{sec:output}.
 Identifying all matching images is often more challenging than finding only one correct match, as it requires an explicit decision for each database image whether it shows the same place as the query image or not~\cite{Schubert2021}. \end{enumerate}